 If you’re not a big traveler, Playa Hermosa might be one of the best beaches in Costa Rica that you’ve ever heard of.
-It’s absolutely stunning and has everything from long stretches of beach to rocky cliffs, tide pools, and even a few caves.
+It’s stunning and has everything from long stretches of beach to rocky cliffs, tide pools, and even a few caves.

 In addition to the great snorkeling/scuba diving/snorkeling/etc, the people here are extremely friendly.

 Playa Panama is a super laid-back beach town in Guanacaste.
-While it’s not known for much other than surfing and having great sunsets, we really enjoyed our time there with the surfers and locals.
+While it’s not known for much other than surfing and having great sunsets, we enjoyed our time there with the surfers and locals.